sschmeier/genomics/source/ngs-annotation/index.rst

 ..           # and change into that directory.
 ..           cd IGV_2.4.10.zip

-..           # To run the interactive GUI, you will need to run the bash script in that directory:
+..           # To run the interactive GUI, you will need to run the sh script in that directory:
-..           bash igv.sh
+..           sh igv.sh

 .. .. note::